I have noticed that my same sex couple clients often have more of an age difference than my different sex couple clients.

 What type of questions do the Immigration Officers ask if there is more than a 5-10 year age difference between spouses?
 It depends.
 Some Immigration Officers do not ask any questions pertaining to age because it seems they have already decided, based on your body language and circumstances, that you are really living together and really married despite the age difference.

-marriage green card interviews with couples who have more than a 5-10 year age difference tend to ask indirect questions about age differences, such as:
+The Immigration Officers I have encountered while representing clients at marriage green card interviews with couples who have more than a 5-10 year age difference tend to ask indirect questions about age differences, such as:

 - Does your spouse take any medication (assuming older spouses take medication and the younger one is relied upon to help with medication maintenance);